 You should have a proper strategy to entice customers to visit your offline event.
 We’ll provide you with the necessary steps to develop one for your company.

 - Create and communicate a clear message.
 When thinking about an appropriate message, make sure that it aligns with your brand’s communication style and enables customers to build strong associations.
-Red Bull’s “Stratos” campaign is an outstanding example.
-Since the famous energy drinks brand associates itself with boldness, risk, and excitement, a skydiving event manages to highlight Red Bull’s brand personality.

 - Develop a campaign that provides value.
 When developing an experiential campaign, keep in mind that you need to provide some value.
 A campaign is successful if it manages to educate its target audience and bring something beneficial.
-Krylon’s “The First Ever Pinterest Yard Sale” is an example that demonstrates its value for the planet and society.